-(1) The figures for Individually impaired reflects both impairment due to legal uncertainty related to foreign currency loans as well as impairment due to a deterioration in the borrower's credit quality.
+(1) The figures for Individually impaired reflect both impairment due to legal uncertainty related to foreign currency loans as well as impairment due to a deterioration in the borrower's credit quality.

-The table below shows the ageing of the Bank's past due but not impaired loans and receivables by class as at 31 December 2012 and 2011.
+The tables below shows the ageing of the Bank's past due but not impaired loans by class as at 30 September 2014, 31 December 2013 and 2012.

-The table below sets out details of the Bank's impaired loans and receivables to customers as at 31 December 2012 and 2011 classified by customer sector.
+The tables below sets out details of the Bank's impaired loans and receivables to customers as at 30 September 2014 and 31 December 2013 and 2012 classified by customer sector.